oomlout/oomlout_oomp_builder/navigation/oobb/part/smd_magazine/09_09_10_nm_8_mm_tape_width_4_mm_tape_thickness_ex_4/part/readme.md

-# Oobb Part Smd Magazine 09 09 10 Nm 8 Mm Tape Width 4 Mm Tape Thickness Ex 4
+# Oobb Part SMD Magazine 09 09 10 Nm 8 mm Tape Width 4 mm Tape Thickness Ex 4

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base